 Sally and Jay’s two boys attend River Place Elementary School and Four Points Middle School.
 Jay has coached little league; raised thousands of dollars for charities helping disabled children; and donated to pro-life ministries in Austin.
 Jay is a member of the NRA, the National Association for Gun Rights, and Lone Star Gun Rights.

 The Wileys worship at Riverbend Church.

-Jay and Sally have two boys attending River Place Elementary School.
-The Wileys 8-year-old son Anders received national notoriety as one of the first patients to undergo in utero heart surgery and the family is active with the Ellianna Grace Foundation and serves on the board of the Ethan Lindberg Foundation, which help the families of children with congenital heart defects.
-The CBS Evening News featured the Wileys in a broadcast on medical breakthroughs and Dr. Sanjay Gupta devoted a chapter of his book Cheating Death to the Wiley family’s inspirational story.
+Sally and Jay’s 10-year-old son Anders received national attention as one of the first patients to undergo life-saving experimental in-utero heart surgery.
+The Wileys now serve on the board of the Ethan M. Lindberg Foundation, which helps the families of children with congenital heart defects.
+The CBS Evening News featured the Wileys in a broadcast on medical breakthroughs and Dr. Sanjay Gupta devoted a chapter of his book “Cheating Death” to the Wiley family’s inspirational story.

 Jay’s core beliefs include the understanding that it is government’s sole responsibility to protect our God-given rights to Life, Liberty, and Property – that includes religious freedom, an ironclad Second Amendment, secure borders, lower taxes, and free market economics.